 Winmark means ‘Fields of Wines’ in Danish, the native tongue of owner Karin Adcock.
 And, wines aside, there are a lot of stories that intertwine with Karin’s heritage and make this lovingly restored property worth a visit.
-The 52-hectare property is now home to 12 hectares of premium chardonnay vines overlooked by the buttery-hued Yellow Rock Escarpment on the horizon, making Winmark Wines a top spot for a tipple.
+The 52-hectare property is now home to 12 hectares of premium chardonnay vines overlooked by the buttery-hued Yellow Rock Escarpment, making Winmark Wines a top spot for a tipple.

 Go for: The wines, rose garden, sculptures, art gallery, and cellar door housed in rustic wine storage sheds.

-Go for: The experience of sipping on wines in the old 1905 church, which has been faithfully restored, or the brand-new VIP tasting room.
+Go for: The experience of sipping on wines in the faithfully restored church, built in 1905, or the VIP tasting room.

 Go for: Wines that are an evolved expression of the Hunter Valley accompanied by a killer cellar door playlist.

 9. Wild Ren Wines

 You will see the familiar through fresh eyes at Wild Ren Wine Room cellar door, which presents more like a sophisticated bar than a cellar door in the country.
 Owner Renee Burton (ex-Gundog Estate and known as Ren to her friends) couldn’t resist branching out in this evocative sandstone building in Peppers Creek Village.

 Snag a spot in the chic drinking den at Wild Ren Wines.
 (Image: Wren Wines)